-On December 26, 2022, the Enterprise drew down MUSD \$300 derived from a revolving credit obtained from Banorte S.A., quarterly payable at variable rate of SORF plus 1% rate and maturing on June 23, 2023.
+On December 26, 2022, the Enterprise drew down MUSD \$300 derived from a revolving credit obtained from Banco Mercantil del Norte, S. A., quarterly payable at variable rate of SORF (guaranteed permanent financing rate, managed by Group Benchmark Administration, Ltd - CME) plus 1% rate and maturing on June 23, 2023.

-On December 20, 2022, the Enterprise drew down MDP \$5,000 derived from a revolving credit obtained from BBVA México S.A., monthly payable at variable rate of TIIE plus 0.80% rate and maturing on March 20, 2023.
+On December 20, 2022, the Enterprise drew down MDP \$5,000 derived from a revolving credit obtained from BBVA México S. A., monthly payable at variable rate of TIIE plus 0.80% rate and maturing on March 20, 2023.

-On December 16, 2022, the Enterprise drew down MUSD \$200 derived from a revolving credit obtained from Scotiabank Inverlat, monthly payable at variable rate of SORF plus 1% rate and maturing on December 15, 2023.
+On December 16, 2022, the Enterprise drew down MUSD \$200 derived from a revolving credit obtained from Scotiabank Inverlat, S. A. monthly payable at variable rate of SORF (guaranteed permanent financing rate, managed by Group Benchmark Administration, Ltd - CME) plus 1% rate and maturing on December 15, 2023.

-On December 13, 2022, the Enterprise drew down MUSD \$100 derived from a revolving credit obtained from Banorte S.A., quarterly payable at variable rate of SORF plus 1.30% rate and maturing on June 30, 2023
+On December 13, 2022, the Enterprise drew down MUSD \$100 derived from a revolving credit obtained from Banco Mercantil del Norte, S. A., quarterly payable at variable rate of SORF (guaranteed permanent financing rate, managed by Group Benchmark Administration, Ltd - CME) plus 1.30% rate and maturing on June 30, 2023

-On November 15, 2022, the Enterprise drew down MUSD \$250 derived from a revolving credit obtained from DEUTSCHE BANK, monthly payable at variable rate of SORF plus 1% rate and maturing on May 3, 2023.
+On November 15, 2022, the Enterprise drew down MUSD \$250 derived from a revolving credit obtained from DEUTSCHE BANK, monthly payable at variable rate of SORF (guaranteed permanent financing rate, managed by Group Benchmark Administration, Ltd - CME) plus 1% rate and maturing on May 3, 2023.

-On October 13, 2022, the Enterprise drew down MUSD \$100 derived from a revolving credit obtained from HSBC S.A, quarterly payable at variable rate of SORF plus 1% rate and maturing on April 13, 2023.
+On October 13, 2022, the Enterprise drew down MUSD \$100 derived from a revolving credit obtained from HSBC S.A, quarterly payable at variable rate of SORF (guaranteed permanent financing rate, managed by Group Benchmark Administration, Ltd - CME) plus 1% rate and maturing on April 13, 2023.

-On October 3, 2022, the Enterprise drew down MDP \$1,000 derived from a revolving credit obtained from BBVA Mexico S.A., payable monthly at a rate of TIIE plus 0.75% and maturing on December 30, 2022.
+On October 3, 2022, the Enterprise drew down MMXP \$1,000 derived from a revolving credit obtained from BBVA Mexico S.A., payable monthly at a rate of TIIE plus 0.75% and maturing on December 30, 2022.

-On September 14, 2022, the Enterprise drew down MDD \$100 derived from a revolving credit obtained from Banco Paribas NY, S.A, quarterly payable at variable rate of SORF plus 0.95% rate and maturing on August 31, 2023.
+On September 14, 2022, the Enterprise drew down MUSD \$100 derived from a revolving credit obtained from Banco Paribas NY, S.A, quarterly payable at variable rate of SORF (guaranteed permanent financing rate, managed by Group Benchmark Administration, Ltd - CME) plus 0.95% rate and maturing on August 31, 2023.

-On August 19, 2022, the Enterprise drew down MDD \$11 derived from a revolving credit obtained from Banco Monex S.A, monthly payable at variable rate of SORF plus 1.10% and maturing on February 15, 2023.
+On August 19, 2022, the Enterprise drew down MUSD \$11 derived from a revolving credit obtained from Banco Monex S. A., monthly payable at variable rate of SORF (guaranteed permanent financing rate, managed by Group Benchmark Administration, Ltd - CME) plus 1.10% and maturing on February 15, 2023.

-On July 29, 2022, the Enterprise drew down MDD \$200 derived from a revolving credit obtained from Banco Mizhuo S.A, monthly payable at a variable rate plus 0.65% and at a SORF plus 0.11448% rate and maturing on January 20, 2023.
+On July 29, 2022, the Enterprise drew down MDD \$200 derived from a revolving credit obtained from Banco Mizhuo S.A, monthly payable at a variable rate plus 0.65% and at a SORF (guaranteed permanent financing rate, managed by Group Benchmark Administration, Ltd - CME) plus 0.11448% rate and maturing on January 20, 2023.

-On July 29, 2022, the Enterprise drew down MUSD \$80 derived from a revolving credit obtained from Banco Santander Mexico S.A, monthly payable at variable rate of SORF plus 1.0% rate and maturing on March 29, 2023.
+On July 29, 2022, the Enterprise drew down MUSD \$80 derived from a revolving credit obtained from Banco Santander Mexico S.A, monthly payable at variable rate of SORF (guaranteed permanent financing rate, managed by Group Benchmark Administration, Ltd - CME) plus 1.0% rate and maturing on March 29, 2023.

-On July 22, 2022, the Enterprise drew down MUSD \$120 derived from a revolving credit obtained from Banco Santander S.A., payable monthly at a variable rate at a LIBOR rate plus 1% and maturing on March 22, 2023.
+On July 22, 2022, the Enterprise drew down MUSD \$120 derived from a revolving credit obtained from Banco Santander S.A., payable monthly at a variable rate at a LIBOR (London Interbank Offered Rate, which corresponds to the rate published on the BBAM page of the Bloomberg screen), rate plus 1% and maturing on March 22, 2023.